Anaiappan301/-Prediction-Assignment-Writeup/README.md

 confusionMatrix(pred2, testing.set$classe)
 ```

-The accuracy of the random forest model is, as expected, much higher than the rpart model, over 0.99!

-Random Forest model performed better and constitutes the model of choice for predicting the 20 observations of the original pml-testing.csv dataset.

 ```{r pml-testing predictions, warning=FALSE, message=FALSE, echo=TRUE}
 # Get predictions for the 20 observations of the original pml-testing.csv